movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 advisory locking and kqueue facilities.
 Sync operations commit the full transaction; there is no log tree.

+`stat` and `chflags` map btrfs nodump, immutable, and append flags to `UF_NODUMP`, `UF_IMMUTABLE`, and `UF_APPEND`.
+Owners may change these flags, including clearing immutable/append.
+Other btrfs inode flags are preserved.
+System flags and opaque directories are unsupported: btrfs has no separate system immutable/append state to enforce OpenBSD securelevel semantics.

 The writable format is one device, CRC32C, existing SINGLE/DUP chunks, and skinny metadata.
 Only `MIXED_BACKREF`, `BIG_METADATA`, `EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits are accepted; no compat-ro bits